In Mozambique's forest heart, war fears haunt local election

 Hit-and-run Renamo attacks have continued right up to Wednesday’s elections, with gunmen shooting at military-escorted convoys on the main EN1 north-south highway in central Sofala province, and clashing with security forces in the bush around Gorongosa.

-The town, a scattering of brick and adobe buildings straddling the EN1, was calm on Wednesday, but buzzing with rumors about nearby shootings and attacks.
+The town, a scattering of brick and adobe buildings straddling the EN1, was calm on Wednesday, but buzzing with rumours about nearby shootings and attacks.

 Residents said many fearful inhabitants had left the town in buses for cities before the vote, and the normally bustling crossroads market had fewer traders.